-After getting thrown out of several Asian countries, the boozing, womanising beggar took himself to Amsterdam for some upscale begging, before travelling to Africa, where found a wife.
+After getting thrown out of (and banned by) several Asian countries including Hong Kong, Thailand, and Indonesia, the boozing, womanizing beggar took himself to Amsterdam for some upscale begging, before travelling to Africa where he found a wife.
 And lived happily ever after, I presume.

 I don’t mind saving money on transport or accommodation so that I can have more experiences, or eat better food.
 But what I am against is people choosing to not save money, not earn money, not to accept their responsibilities, and apply psychological tactics to sucker money out of people that might not be able to afford it.

 Begpackers make life difficult for budget travellers and poor people in the countries they “work”.
 This is not what travel is all about.
 Travel is about experiencing the world, embracing cultures, learning.
-It’s not about freeloading, preying not the good nature of other people, and ruining the travel dreams of genuine young backpackers with just enough funds to cover themselves.
+It’s not about freeloading, preying not the good nature of other people, and ruining the travel dreams of genuine young backpackers with just enough money to fund their travels.

 3 thoughts on “BegPackers And The Lure Of Funded Travel”